 Each year during Black Friday – Cyber Monday, consumer spending drastically spikes.
 According to the National Retail Federation, this year’s spending is expected to reach $718 billion, which is 4,8% more than in 2017.

-As for online sales, Adobe reported that this Black Friday surpassed the $3 billion mark for the first time, setting a new sales record.
-The final figures aren’t in yet, but it’s estimated that Cyber Monday will one-up this feat and become the largest online sales day in US retail history with close to $3.4 billion.
+As for online sales, Adobe reported that Black Friday 2017 surpassed the $5 billion mark for the first time, setting a new sales record.
+Compared with 2016, that’s a 16.9% increase in dollars spent online.
+Similarly, Cyber Monday also breaks spending records every year, and figures show it’s the largest online sales day in US retail history for decade now.

 1. Apple, true to their form, went with a minimal, yet confident approach.
 Everyone knows Apple products are among the most coveted items for the holidays, meaning Apple can get away with putting a tiny little notice on their homepage.
 No explanation needed, the word Friday says it all.

 When you click it, you are displayed an inviting Apple Watch with a black screen and a text that, once again, says Friday.
 Say no more, Apple, we’ll be coming back for more.

 And on the big day itself, apple.com is as discreet as can be, except for the red banner on the bottom of the screen which leads us to an Apple Watch displaying a shopping list.
 Simple yet effective.

 Over the past few years 2.
 Dell goes with the laid-back approach to their Black Friday online presence, too.
 What they’re saying is, “Hey, Black Friday is here, the deals are here, we sell, you buy, let’s get down to business.”

 Tip: If you can get away with it, less is more.

 For their worldwide Black Friday offer in 2016, 3.
 Asos decided to go with a catchy discount code – GOGOGO.
 That sounds like the unofficial motto of the whole Black Friday-Cyber Monday experience, so it’s extremely fitting.